-Seeming to know he had crossed a line, Coop followed Jimmy's request.
-Giving Jimmy a sharp salute, Coop strolled into stationhouse and chuckled to himself.
+Seeming to know he had crossed a line, Coop gave Jimmy a sharp salute, as he strolled into stationhouse and chuckled to himself.
 Jimmy, Jimmy, Jimmy.
 Always worrying about nothing!

 Jimmy bit his tongue as Coop disappeared from view.
 That stubborn prick will never let the money thing slide.
 Even when he knows money's tight with a new baby.

-Twelve minutes later, Jimmy was in the police parking lot across the road from the station.
-He chatted with some other officers as he waited for Coop to come back outside.
+Twelve minutes later, Jimmy chatted with some other officers as he waited for Coop to come back outside.

-At last, Coop strolled into the parking at exactly ten PM.
-A small smirk crossed Coop's face.
+At last, Coop strolled into the parking lot at exactly ten PM.
+A small smirk crossed his face.

-Jimmy knew Coop was elated that he had ticked off their boss by arriving right on time.
-McCree was always miserable when he didn't have someone to pick on.
-But it made Jimmy uneasy that Coop would risk his job just to make a point.
-Coop had the advantage of his father being a high ranking inspector in the main office downtown, but it was still a game of Russian Roulette Jimmy wished Coop would quit playing.
+Jimmy knew Coop was elated that he had ticked off their boss by arriving right on time; McCree was always miserable when he didn't have someone to pick on.
+But it made Jimmy uneasy that his partner would risk his job just to make a point.
+Yes, Coop had the advantage of his father being a high ranking inspector in the main office downtown, but it was still a game of Russian Roulette Jimmy wished Coop would quit playing.

 "Hey, Coop!"
 Jimmy yelled.
 "Go get the car ready!"